 gardening, going to the cinema or holidays abroad.

-I now know to my cost that Mr Krishna was NOT a scoliosis surgeon!
+I now know to my cost that the first surgeon was NOT a scoliosis surgeon!
 But he

 advertised with a convincing website, had been seen in

 press articles and spoke very convincingly about how